Free Money For Disabled Persons: Grants and Assistance Programs in 2025

 • AG Bell College Scholarships – Awards up to $2,500-$10,000 are given to deaf and hearing-impaired students who qualify.

-• Sertoma Hard of Hearing Scholarship – This $1,000 scholarship helps hearing impaired students pursuing 4-year degrees.
+• Sertoma Hard of Hearing Scholarship – This $1,000 scholarship helps deaf or partially deaf students pursuing 4-year degrees.

-• Cochlear Americas Scholarships – Awards $2,000 per year for up to four consecutive years merit-based college scholarships to hearing impaired students who use cochlear implants.
+• Cochlear Americas Scholarships – Awards $2,000 per year for up to four consecutive years merit-based college scholarships to deaf for partially deaf students who use cochlear implants.

 • TDI Scholarships – Telecommunications for the Deaf organization awards $500 – $1,000 scholarships to deaf/hard of hearing students annually.